-SOM Figure 1: The effect of using convex hulls or convex hulls clipped to shelf to calculate PERIL scores for marine Bivalvia.
+Figure S1: The effect of using convex hulls or convex hulls clipped to shelf to calculate PERIL scores for marine Bivalvia.
 Each panel represents a clade, each ‘bar’ of points on the Y axis within each panel is a family (not labelled, for clarity), and each point is one species.
 Points coloured black are species over the 80th percentile PERIL score.
 The X axis is log body size.
 A: PERIL score with full convex hulls.
 B: PERIL score with convex hulls clipped to 200m shelf depth.
 Geographic range has a slightly greater buffering effect, unsurprisingly, when larger ranges are used (compare density of dark colors between top and bottom rows), but the effect is not large.